 Recent developments in Syria have prompted a predictable escalation in Western/expatriate Iranian commentary that the Assad government’s fall—widely treated as inevitable—will severely damage the Islamic Republic’s regional position.
 One piece of this sort which caught our eye was authored by Farideh Farhi, see here.
 Farhi’s article, couched as a critique of Tehran’s Syria policy, opens with the observation that,

 “by providing full-fledged public support to Bashar al-Assad’s regime, Iran’s leaders have made a critical policy move.
 They could have made a different choice…a more balanced and proactive approach to Syria that did not place all of Iran’s eggs in Assad’s basket from the beginning of the unrest.”
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 by MUHAMMAD SAHIMI

 There are very few military forces in the world that receive more international media coverage than Iran’s Islamic Revolutionary Guard Corps.
 It seems that practically every news item about Iran mentions the Revolutionary Guards, often prominently.
 And as speculation about possible military attacks on Iran persists, the role of the Guards — or Sepah, as they are often called inside the country — will be pivotal in any resulting confrontation.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 Syrian Foreign Minister Walid al-Muallem paid a visit to Tehran on Sunday for a series of meetings which according to Iranian leaders underline “the Iranian nation and government’s full support for Syria.”